Linux booting process

 - To get the solution, the image file called /boot/initrd.img uncompressed and loads

-- This initrd.img file contains the directories that mirrors the real file system .
+- Meanwhile this initrd.img file contains the directories that mirrors the real file system .

-- The contents of initrd.img file is a temporary root file system that helps the kernel to mount the root file system and load all kernel modules.
+- Also, the contents of initrd.img file is a temporary root file system that helps the kernel to mount the root file system and load all kernel modules.

-- Forks and executes /sbin/init or /bin/systemd program [ They are soft link to /lib/systemd/systemd)
+- At this time, forks and executes /sbin/init or /bin/systemd program [ They are soft link to /lib/systemd/systemd)

 Systemd or init process: Based on the system run level the process takes further.